|About The Artists

 Click Lowman Gallery to see his photography --

 Lowman - Various Media Gallery to see his sketches, sculpture and paintings.
 He is a co-founder and participant of the

-Leafdog Summer Art Challenges.
+Arizona Art Challenges and is the webmaster for Leafdog Art Galleries which hosts the Challenge art.
 Click Art Challenge to see the Challenge artwork.

 A fourth generation Arizonan, Kim's artistic nature surfaced in fits and